SrGaabriel/srgaabriel/README.md

 * **🍂 selene:** an imperative programming language that compiles to LLVM made in Kotlin.
 * **👁️ iris:** a live messaging service/website built with Rust and Svelte.
 * **♟️ caissa:** a chess AI + website made with Rust and Svelte.
-* **🚂 selene:** a functional programming language that compiles to LLVM made in Scala.
+* **🚂 seren:** a functional programming language that compiles to LLVM made in Scala.
 * **🃏 deck:** wrapper for the Guilded API written in Kotlin _(archived)_

 # 🧰 Toolbox